Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Group Cohomology

 \subsection{Cup Product}

 The cup product is well defined when $M$ is a ring.
 Recall that a ring is an Abelian group with an additional multiplication operation that is associative and distributive.
 We will denote $\cdot$ for the additional multiplication operation, and reserve $+$ for the multiplication of the Abelian group.
 Our typical example will be the ring given by integers $\mathbb{Z}/2\mathbb{Z}$ with the usual addition (+) and multiplication ($\cdot$) laws.
 We will denote it $\mathbb{F}_2$.
+We use the definitions given in Ref.~\onlinecite{Steenrod1947} in the conventions used in this paper.
 The cup product is a map of cochains:

 defined by,